 John Yip is retired from his second career at Sandia Labs.
 Holder of a B.A. in music education, John has taught music to children from elementary through high school.
 He has an M.M. in choral conducting.
 John founded and directed the Aztec Community Chorus.
 He also founded and directed the High Desert Harmonizers for ten years.
 John has been singing since the 4th grade.
 His other interests are in outdoor activities, such as hiking, biking, running, motorcycling and traveling.

 Ross Roberts’ life changed dramatically when his dad signed him up for ninth grade choir.
 Eventually that led to his participation in the Maryland All-State Choir, under the direction of the internationally acclaimed conductor Paul Salamunovich.
-This became the catalyst for Ross studying choral conducting under Salamunovich, and for a lifetime interest in choral music which became a career not in conducting, but in selling choral music at The Music Mart.
-Ross enjoys his supportive family and church family, reading, and travel.
+This became the catalyst for Ross studying choral con-ducting under Salamunovich, and for a lifetime interest in choral music which became a career not in con-ducting, but in selling choral music at The Music Mart.
+With the closure of Music Mart, Ross now supports him-self in food service.
+Ross enjoys his supportive family and church family, reading and travel.

 Tony Worsham is grateful to be back in the choral scene after a brief interlude in marching band toting a trumpet.
 By day Tony works as a hospitalist taking care of patients and teaching students at UNM.
 He also enjoys learning new languages, reading, and programming.

 David Poole, founder and director, has been active for over 30 years as a choir director, composer, singer and teacher of singing.
 He persists in all those activities even while pursuing a new career as Social Services Coordinator for the Greater Albuquerque Housing Partnership, providing housing and support for low-income Albuquerqueans.
 What loafing time remains he tries to spend with fly rod in hand, stalking the wily trout of northern New Mexico.